 Bly believed that the world is filled with people who will tell you what you can’t do and what you should not try, but she would not listen.
-She could have written these words in 1890 when she was told that a woman could not travel alone and should not have her name in print.
+She could have written these words in 1889 when she was told that a woman should not travel alone and should not have her name in print.

 Delaney, who teaches an MBA International Marketing course at Loyola University Chicago, outlines other steps that Nellie Bly followed 125 years ago including:

 #9 Don’t Sit on the Sidelines — Feel Good About Yourself and Get Out There.
 How can you possibly conquer the world if you don’t feel good about yourself?

 #10 Relish Risk.
 One good girl’s timidity is another bad girl’s big win, but that victory will not come unless a calculated risk is involved.

 #11 Thrive [or Die], You Bad Girl!
 Create your own opportunities.
 Explore and make your deepest BIG dreams become a reality.
 Even if you lack support, embrace who you are… go out there and unfold your destiny that flows from character and live a life filled with surprises.

 Nellie Bly was a sensation during and after her trip.
 She had broken the “glass ceiling,” thereby proving to the world that anything was possible.

 With only two days’ notice, Nellie Bly boarded the Augusta Victoria of the Hamburg America Line at the Hoboken New Jersey Harbor at 9:40 a.m. on November 14, 1889, to start her 24,899-mile journey.